 Some people feel extreme pain from something minor, such as a paper cut.
 Feeling increased pain or being hypersensitive to mild pain is called hyperalgesia.

-The main symptom of allodynia is pain from non-painful stimuli.
+The main symptom of allodynia is pain.

 Having one of the following medical conditions may also increase a person’s risk of developing allodynia.